Thomas Cubitt (British Army officer): Postwar career

-Cubitt remained with the 38th Division until the end of the war, and in March 1919 was transferred to command 3rd Infantry Brigade in the British Army of the Rhine.
+Cubitt remained with the 38th Division until the end of the war, and in March 1919 was transferred to command the 3rd Infantry Brigade in the British Army of the Rhine.
+In June his rank of major general became substantive.
 Shortly afterwards, in August, he was posted to take over the demobilising 54th (East Anglian) Division in Egypt, remaining with them until October, when the final units sailed for England.

-In 1920, he was appointed to command the Presidency and Assam District in eastern India.
+In November 1920, Cubitt was appointed to command the Presidency and Assam District in eastern India.
 The same year, he married Mary Grissell (née Wood), the widow of an officer in the Norfolk Regiment.
-He returned to England in 1924, remaining on half-pay until he took command of the 53rd (Welsh) Division, a Territorial Army formation, in 1927.
-In 1928, he transferred to the command of the 2nd Division, a regular formation, and was promoted to Lieutenant-General in 1930.
-In 1931, he was knighted and appointed Governor of Bermuda, holding the post for five years before retiring in 1936.
-He was promoted to full General in 1935, and from 1931 to his death held the ceremonial position of colonel commandant of the Royal Artillery.
+He returned to England in 1924, remaining on half-pay until he took command of the 53rd (Welsh) Infantry Division, a Territorial Army (TA) formation, in June 1927, taking over from Major General Sir Thomas Marden.
+In October 1928 he relinquished command of the 53rd Division and transferred to the command of the 2nd Division, a Regular Army formation, and was promoted to lieutenant general in December 1930.

+In 1931, he was knighted and appointed governor of Bermuda, holding the post for five years before retiring in 1936.
+He was promoted to general in June 1935, and from 1931 to his death held the ceremonial position of colonel commandant of the Royal Artillery.

-Cubitt died on 19 May 1939, leaving an estate of £19,000.
+Cubitt died at the age of 68 on 19 May 1939, leaving an estate of £19,000.